deniseong/marine-Synechococcus-metaB/README.md

 Script and data for:

-Raw sequences from Illumina Miseq sequencing deposited on NCBI at bioproject number xxx.
+Raw sequences from Illumina Miseq sequencing deposited on NCBI at bioproject number PRJNA885274.

 Flow cytometry data is available on ([flowrepository.org](https://http://flowrepository.org/experiments/1773)) (Repository ID: FR-FCM-Z5P8).